livejs/auvion/README.md

-# Audion
+# Auvion
 ###### An AudioVisualization Playground for the Web
-Audion is an interactive playground for experiementing with web-based audio, visuals and audiovisuals.
+Auvion is an interactive playground for experiementing with web-based audio, visuals and audiovisuals.
 Hurray!

-## How to use Audion
+## How to use Auvion

-Audion is not built yet, so you can't use it `:(`
+Auvion is not built yet, so you can't use it `:(`